Verifying Switched System Stability With Logic: Implementation

 \subsection{Modeling and Proof Interface}

 The implementation builds on \KeYmaeraX's proof IDE~\cite{DBLP:conf/fide/MitschP16} to provide a convenient interface for modeling switching mechanisms, as shown in~\rref{fig:modeling}.
 The interface allows users to express switching mechanisms intuitively by rendering automaton plots while abstracting away the underlying hybrid programs.
-It provide templates for switched systems following the switching mechanisms of \rref{sec:loopinv}: state-dependent, guarded, timed, and general controlled switching (tabs ``Autonomous'', ``Timed'', ``Guarded'', ``Generic'' in \rref{fig:modeling}).
-From these templates, \KeYmaeraX automatically generates programs and stability specifications, ensuring that they have the correct structure.
-This saves user effort from having to manually expand switching designs to correctly structured hybrid programs.
-Moreover, the generated programs and specifications follow a uniform structure that the proof tactics discussed below can rely on.
+It provides templates for switched systems following the switching mechanisms of \rref{sec:loopinv}: state-dependent, guarded, timed, and general controlled switching (tabs ``Autonomous'', ``Guarded'', ``Timed'', ``Generic'' in \rref{fig:modeling}).
+From these templates, \KeYmaeraX automatically generates programs and stability specifications, ensuring that they have the correct \dL hybrid program and formula structure.

 Switched systems are represented internally with a common interface \texttt{SwitchedSystem} which is currently implemented by four classes: \texttt{StateDependent} $\stateswitch$, \texttt{Guarded} $\guardswitch$, \texttt{Timed} $\timeswitch$, and \texttt{Controlled} $\ctrlswitch$.
 The \texttt{SwitchedSystem} interface provides default stability and pre-attractivity specifications, which can be adapted by users on the UI if needed.
 Corollaries~\ref{cor:ugpasstateswitchclf}--\ref{cor:ugpastimeswitchmlf} are implemented as UGpAS \emph{proof tactics} in \KeYmaeraX's Bellerophon tactic language~\cite{DBLP:conf/itp/FultonMBP17}.
 These tactics automate all of the reasoning steps underlying stability proofs for their respective switching mechanisms, so that users only need to input candidate Lyapunov functions for \KeYmaeraX to (attempt to) complete their proofs.
 Additionally, when candidates are not provided by the user, the implementation uses sum-of-squares programming~\cite{1243743,sostools} to automatically generate candidate Lyapunov functions for a subset of switching designs.
 The generated candidates are checked for correctness by \KeYmaeraX so the generator does not need to be trusted for correctness of the resulting proofs. \rref{tab:tactics} summarizes the available proof tactics and Lyapunov function generation for classes of switching mechanisms.